rails-inspire-django/django-viewcomponent/docs/source/preview.md

 As you can see, the preview feature is very useful for us to develop and test the component in an isolated environment.

 You can even build a simplified version of the component library with it.

-## Override Templates

-You can also override the templates to fit your needs, please check the template files under `django_viewcomponent/templates/django_viewcomponent` to learn more.